 Since some of these conditions are life-threatening, life insurance companies charge more to offset the increased risk of premature death due to disease.

 How Much Does Final Expense Insurance for Cigar Smokers Cost?

 Most companies charge cigar smokers about 40% more than non-tobacco users for the same burial life insurance plan.
 However, some carriers are considered cigar friendly and do not charge this rate increase.

 The biggest things that will affect funeral insurance quotes are age, coverage amount, and health status.
-Since tobacco use plays into the health of its users, it typically increases the price.
+Since tobacco use plays into the health of its users, smoking cigars usually increases life insurance rates.